 - Sound off about your experience with MAIF

-- Sample Interrogatories from MAIF (example of questions this insurer will asks in litigation)
+- Sample Interrogatories from MAIF (example of questions this insurer will ask in litigation)

-- MAIF Personal Injury Protection Form (example PIP form)
+- MAIF Personal Injury Protection Form (sample PIP form)

 - Paramount Insurance (the same company as MAIF in every way that matters... except they appear to be going under)

 - MAIF on Twitter (seriously, MAIF has a Twitter feed... with 200 followers)